Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 Our guides are certified by the Association of Canadian Mountain Guide.
 We operate within the ‘terrain guidelines’ of the ACMG.
 The lead guide will be an internationally qualified (UIAGM/ACMG) mountain guide.
 Other guides (if required for more climbers) will be at least qualified assistant guides (ACMG).
 It is vastly preferable to have a one-on-one guide ratio.

 We climb from the Hind Hut located at the very base of Mt.
-Assiniboine's North Ridge at an elevation of c.
-8,700 ft.
-The hut is a basic sheet metal mountain shelter equipped with sleeping platforms, stove and 'foamies', we bring food and sleeping bags.
-Hut fees and out trip meals are included in our price.
+Assiniboine’s North Ridge at an elevation of 8,700 ft.
+The hut is a basic sheet metal mountain shelter equipped with sleeping platforms, a stove, and ‘foamies’.
+We bring food and sleeping bags.
+Hut fees and out-trip meals are included in our price.
+Mountain meals are made from lightweight ingredients.
+FFor guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
+Vegetarian meals will not be surcharged.

-For accommodation before and after the trip, we would be pleased to make reservations for you at $160/night.
-Afterwards you may like to stay on and enjoy the great hiking in the Assiniboine Meadows area.
+Afterward, you may like to stay on and enjoy the great hiking in the Assiniboine Meadows area.
 This is a terrific area to enjoy with family and friends.
-Camping is available at the Lake Magog campground or, if you book very far in advance, stay at world-famous Mount Assiniboine Lodge.
+Camping is available at the Lake Magog campground or, if you book very far in advance, stay at the world-famous Mount Assiniboine Lodge.
+Accommodation in Canmore is not included.
+A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
+We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

-Canmore is the nearest town to the heli and hiking staging points for Assiniboine.
+Canmore is the nearest town to the helicopter base and hiking staging points for Mt Assiniboine.
 It is 100km west of Calgary on the Trans Canada Highway.
-At time of booking we can arrange your airport transfers.

-To get to Mount Assiniboine it is more cost effective to fly to Assiniboine Meadows at the base of the peak.
-Wednesdays, Fridays and Sundays (Mondays on holiday weekends) a helicopter shuttle service operates from Canmore and Shark Mountain (45 minutes drive S.W. of Canmore towards the peak).
+To get to Mount Assiniboine it is more cost-effective to fly to Assiniboine Meadows at the base of the peak.
+Wednesdays, Fridays, and Sundays (Mondays on holiday weekends) a helicopter shuttle service operate from Canmore and Shark Mountain (a 45-minute drive S.W. of Canmore towards the peak).
 Please note that there may be an extra charge for transport to Shark Mountain if required.
 The cost of the helicopter shuttle is included in our charge.

 What if Assiniboine is out of condition?